noamelf/noamelf.github.io/_posts/2019-12-03-mastering-the-information-flow.md

 title: Hacking team communications
 ---

 One of the daunting things in managing a team is being up to date with what is going on.
-On the one hand, it's crucial to be up to speed with the team's progress, but on the other hand, I hate continuously asking about status or dreadful standup meetings.
+On one hand, it's crucial to be up to speed with the team's progress, but on the other, I hate continuously asking about status or dreadful standup meetings.
 I guess being an individual contributor up until now, I remember not enjoying this type of management practices.
 It took me a while to figure out a technique that works well for my needs:

 1. Smart usage of communication channels
 2. Forming team communication habits